I originally created this post in 2016, but since then, lots have changed. So I went ahead and deleted the libraries that are no longer maintained.

 Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox, and WebKit with a single API.

-In my TestTalk with Derick, he mentioned that he knows it's not the most up-to-date framework out there; there are other frameworks that push forward faster and more frequently, but he’s not necessarily interested in staying on the cutting edge (or even the leading edge) of the testing world.
+In my TestTalk with Derick, he mentioned that he knows it's not the most up-to-date framework out there; there are other test frameworks that push forward faster and more frequently.
+But he’s not necessarily interested in staying on the cutting edge (or even the leading edge) of the testing world.
 Derick is more interested in long-term stability, support, and simplicity, which he finds in Jasmine, which is why he continues to stick with it.

 • 15.3k GitHub Stars